Nesher Ramla Homo

-The Nesher Ramla Homo group are an extinct population of archaic humans who lived during the Middle Pleistocene in what is now modern-day Israel.
-In 2010, evidence of a tool industry had been discovered during a year of archaeological excavations at the Nesher Ramla site.
+The Nesher Ramla Homo group are an extinct population of archaic humans who lived during the Middle Pleistocene.
+In 2010, evidence of a tool industry was discovered during a year of archaeological excavations at the Nesher Ramla site on the outskirts of Ramla in the Central District of Israel.
 In 2021, the first Nesher Ramla Homo individual was identified from remains discovered during further excavations.

 Taxonomy

 The Nesher Ramla site was discovered in a karst depression following quarrying from a nearby cement factory.
 The site was excavated by archaeologists between 2010–2011 and yielded artefacts in archaeological deposits from the Middle Paleolithic that were reported by D. Friesem, Y. Zaidner, and R. Shahack-Gross.
 Evidence of a lithic industry was found during the excavation.
 The artefacts from the site contained Levallois tools and lithic cores.

 Later excavations led by anthropologist Israel Hershkovitz in 2021 led to the discovery of five pieces of a braincase and a nearly-complete lower jaw.
 The remains were dated to 140–120 kya, during the Middle Pleistocene.

 Hershkovitz speculated that the specimen might be categorised as among the last survivors of a population that would contribute to the Neanderthals and East Asian Homo.
 Philip Rightmire of Harvard University did not agree with the findings, believing instead that properly, the skull should be categorised as among early Neanderthals.
 Rightmire also discussed the possibility of a Neanderthal population having migrated to the area from Europe.
 Yoel Rak of Tel Aviv University stated that the mandible bore characteristics typical of a Neanderthal, and that the specimen itself should be classified as a Neanderthal.